muratk5n/thirdwave/en/2021/09/computing-ai.md

 The problem is for slightly different IC/BC you would get completely different (and just as complicated) function.
 It is a complete mess to manage from the other direction.
-People need to get a paper and pencil and start thinking things through, at a higher level.
+People need to get a paper and pencil and start thinking things through, at a more fundamental level.